Akshita-2307/how-the-web-works/README.md

 Introduced CSS variables for defining reusable styling values across stylesheets.

-CSS variables are declared using the following syntax: --variable-name: value;
+-CSS variables are declared using the following syntax: --variable-name: value;

-They are accessed using:var(--variable-name)
+-They are accessed using:var(--variable-name)

 CSS variables improve maintainability and consistency in large stylesheets.